adelelohzh/orbital_2021/README.md

 #myNUS

-Login system working.
+Login system working. <br />
-Timetable system working.
+Timetable system working. <br />
-  Current features:
+  Current features: <br />
-    -Search for modules by module code
+    -Search for modules by module code <br />
-    -Add and delete classes from timetable
+    -Add and delete classes from timetable <br />
-  Additional features to be added to timetable:
+  Additional features to be added to timetable: <br />
-    -Color coding of modules
+    -Color coding of modules <br />
-    -Handling of clashing timings
+    -Handling of clashing timings <br />
-    -Other minor optimizations/bug fixing
+    -Other minor optimizations/bug fixing <br />